News about shows like "Girls5eva", "Drag Race Down Under", and more.

 Thus, in Canada, Warner would have a much greater financial incentive to try to get people to see WW84 in theatres (or through digital rentals) than it does in the U.S., where it seems to be hoping that revenue from new HBO Max subscriptions can at least partially offset those lost ticket sales.

-Evidently, Warner Bros. ultimately decided that with theatres now likely to remain closed in most parts of Canada over the holiday season, it would be easiest (and most profitable) to go the PVOD route in Canada instead.
+Evidently, Warner Bros. ultimately decided that with theatres remaining closed in most parts of Canada over the holiday season, it would be easiest (and most profitable) to go the PVOD route in Canada instead.

 Why not just make HBO Max available directly in Canada?

-First, we should reiterate that HBO Max hasn't launched anywhere outside the U.S. (and some U.S. territories) to date, so right now Canada is in the same boat as places like Mexico, Spain, and Norway, those three being among the countries where HBO already operates directly, but is not offering WW84 for now.
+First, we should reiterate that HBO Max hasn't launched anywhere outside the U.S. (and some U.S. territories) to date, so Canada was in the same boat as places like Mexico, Spain, and Norway, those three being among the countries where HBO already operates directly, but did not offer WW84 initially.

 That said, there's no sign that any HBO Max launch is imminent here.
 Under contracts which were renewed and expanded in 2019, WarnerMedia has granted exclusive rights to most HBO and HBO Max original programming to Bell Media, operator of Crave, for several more years.